 The mission of the Northside Children’s Community Library (NCCL) is to provide free access to books and technology, innovative programming, and tutoring services to meet the educational and cultural needs of all Springfield area children.

 Barbara Kienzler has been the Library Coordinator for NCCL since November 2017 and says she applied for the job since it seemed like a perfect fit.
 Two of her favorite things are children and books.
-She worked at St. John’s Hospital for many years in a number of departments and retired in 2015 in time to be in New Mexico for the birth of her daughter’s third child, daughter Allyria.
-Her other two grandchildren are boys Ethan (age 6) and Zeke (age 3).
+She retired from St. John’s Hospital in 2015 after working for many years in a number of departments

 Our current wish list: